dabreadman/Huffman-Coding-in-C/README.md

 2. Reads bit by bit.

 3.0 If there is a match after comparing the the table, write the corresponding character into the output file.
-3.1 If there is no match, buffer the bit and add another bit after it.
+3.1 If there is no match, buffer the bit and read another bit and add it after the buffered bit(s).
     Repeat 3.0

 Thanks for Lexes for helping me.
 Lexes: https://github.com/lexesjan